catness/100-days-of-code/log.md

 * Added a section in the yaml file for the objects not tied to any room

 * Added an option of preloading items into inventory + arbitrary amount

+### Day 92: 2019-07-31

+* Wrote a Python script to create a yaml section with inventory items from all the image files in a directory

+* Added a bunch of new inventory items for debugging

+* Fixed a few bugs with inventory screen